expandtheroom/jquery-scrolltie/README.md

 ####DIY####
 Download or clone repo and include js/dist/scrollTie.min.js (unminified version available as well)

-** ScrollTie depends on jQuery** - if you do not install using a package manager, be sure to include a stable version before the plugin script.
+** ScrollTie depends on jQuery** - be sure to include a stable version before the plugin script.
 Tested with latest stable version 1 and 2.

 ### Usage ###